Why invest in VIG?

 Broad portfolio with growth potential

-• Insurance solutions across 30 countries plus pension fund business
+• Insurance solutions in all lines of business across 30 countries plus pension fund business

-• Over 30 years of experience in the CEE region
+• More than 30 years of experience in the CEE region

 • Growth initiatives to further expand VIG's leading market position